 Clearly you want to use as open systems as possible.
 Tools built upon standards or open APIs are better than closed systems.
 You don’t want to end up in a situation where you lose your precious business data if you decide to replace a tool.

 In short, your marketing toolstack for lead generation should be as open as possible, as easy to use as possible and of course as affordable as possible.
-We obviously want, too, that it creates as many high-quality leads for your business as possible.
+We obviously want, too, that it creates as many high-quality leads for your business as possible and is as easy as possible to use and integrate to your current tools and processes easily.

 But what other options are there available?
 Fully fledged marketing solutions such as Marketo, Pardot or Hubspot do offer a lot of the same features out-of-the-box, so why not choose them?